assimbly/runtime/README.md

 This API is meant to configure and manage point-to-point connections (beta).
 For example by sending data from a database to a message broker.

-   * Connector: A collections of point-to-point connections
+   * Connector: A collection of point-to-point connections
    * Route: One point-point connection
    * Endpoint: A source or destination